 6 Complete I-9, Payroll Tax Forms, and Enroll in Direct Deposit

-Should you have questions regarding I-9, W-4 forms or direct deposit, contact the Payroll Office at (860) 486-2423 or via the online Payroll Help Desk.
-All payroll forms may be uploaded via the Payroll Forms Upload Center.
+Should you have questions regarding I-9, W-4 forms or direct deposit, contact the Payroll Department at (860) 486-2423 or via the online Payroll Help Desk.
+All Payroll forms may be uploaded via the Payroll Forms Upload Center.

 1 Complete an Employee Safety Training Assessment (ESTA)